 The Carnivore Diet in a Nutshell

 You can eat meat, fish, eggs, and bone broth.
 Eating an animal nose to tail is encouraged for greater and more diverse nutrients as well as it being a more responsible use of an animal.
 This means that bone marrow, organs, and other parts of the animal are consumed along with the muscle meat, which is what we typically eat.
-Some people advocate and include a small amount of cheese or other dairy products, but Dr. Saladino has seen in his patients that dairy can disrupt satiety levels, that because of its opiate-like qualities it can be addicting, that it can trigger inflammation, and that it can damage the lining of the intestinal tract.
+Some people advocate including a small amount of cheese or other dairy products, but Dr. Saladino has seen in his patients that dairy can disrupt satiety levels, that because of its opiate-like qualities it can be addicting, that it can trigger inflammation, and that it can damage the lining of the intestinal tract.
 So, Saladino recommends that omitting all dairy at least for the first 60-90 days of starting a carnivore diet.

 Fruits, vegetables, nuts, seeds, legumes, sugar, and grains are eliminated.

 As with everything it seems, there are different carnivore camps and versions of the diet.
 The best way to do the carnivore diet may just depend on the individual person.
-For instance, some advocate meat only (so no dairy or eggs), others say no to processed meats like sausage, some think occasional cheat meals are okay, etc. And some, including Saladino, add honey in moderate amounts.
+For instance, some advocate meat only (so no dairy or eggs), others say no to processed meats like sausage, some think occasional cheat meals are okay, etc. And some, including Saladino, add honey and a few berries in moderate amounts.

 Besides health considerations and weight loss, other bonuses of the carnivore diet is that it can be an easy way to do an elimination diet, and that shopping, menu planning, and cooking are much more simple.

 Other compelling bits of information: Studies have shown (many are cited in The Carnivore Code) that foods high in linoleic acid, polyunsaturated fats (PUFA’s), cause fat storage, insulin resistance, and visceral fat accumulation, These accusations are typically sallied against carbohydrates.
 In addition, it is thought that high stearic acid consumption, saturated fat found in animals, may signal fat cells to release fat.
-These two nuggets would be so important for weight loss if they are really true, and it appears that there is good evidence that it is according to Dr. Saladino.
+These two nuggets would be so important for weight loss if they are really true, and it appears that there is good evidence, according to Dr. Saladino.

 What about food costs?